 How To File For Patent Registration?

 A patent is important because it can help safeguard your invention.
 It can protect any product, design or process that meets certain specifications according to its originality, practicality, suitability, and utility.
 In most cases, a patent can protect an invention for up to 20 years.
-If you are still unsure of any of the steps for patent registration, then contact deAsra.
+If you want to know more about how to protect your intellectual property and patent registration, then contact deAsra.